phlalx/sawadee/README.md

  * then (binary asynchronous) messages to get parts of the file.

 Current stage of the project:
- * we query only one peer
+ * several peers can be queried concurrently
  * The handshake is functional (in `App_layer`).
  * Binary messages are implemented (via serialization of `Message.t`).
  * Per-peer state (including socket read/write, choked, interested status...) is maintained in `Peer`.